-Risk management – ensuring maximised claims for our clients now and into the future, while minimising the risk of an enquiry.
+Risk management – helping our clients minimise the risk of an enquiry.
 This involves a focus on record-keeping, a close and genuine relationship with our clients, our quality assurance processes, and internal collaboration.

 Passion – it is essential that everything we do is driven by passion.
 ForrestBrown is passionate about our clients, their innovation and the impact that R&D tax credits can have on them and the UK economy as a whole.
 When it comes to client service, passion is also key.
 We create relationships that allow our work to have the greatest positive impact on our clients.
 This includes learning the skills and behaviours that support our vision.